Diocesan regulations mandate that parents attend a Baptism Class of Instruction before a child can be baptized.

 This sacrament is available at any time in case of emergency.
 Call the office, 440‑327‑1978.

 The communal celebration of this Sacrament is held twice a year at all the weekend Masses in the Fall and Spring.
 The Sacrament of Anointing of the Sick is offered to anyone who is seriously ill, preparing for surgery, aged, or in need of the Sacrament for mental, spiritual, emotional, or physical healing.
 Please call the office to arrange.

 For information about funerals, click here.

 Couples preparing for marriage are to make arrangements with the pastor at least six months in advance of the wedding date.
 Preparations include the Pre-Cana classes and the Prepare-Enrich questionnaire.
-For further information about Marriage in the Catholic Church please contact Father George at the office.
+For further information about Marriage in the Catholic Church please contact the office to schedule time with our priests.

 Pre-Cana Day in Lorain County is held on Sundays, five times a year, at St. Patrick Parish in Wellington.
 A team of four couples plus a priest present talks to engaged couples about Christian married life.
 Key aspects of marriage are discussed such as communication, faith, the real world, and sexual relationships.
 Engaged couples are asked to reflect with each other on these talks through a process called dialog.
 Click here to learn more on their website.